List of Monsters, Inc. characters: Mike Wazowski

-Although Sulley rescues him, this incident results in both Sulley and Wazowski's expulsion from the school.
+Although Sulley rescues him, the incident results in both Sulley and Mike's expulsion from the school.
 The two apply as workers in the Monsters, Inc. mailroom.
-They advance through the ranks until Sulley becomes a scarer with Wazowski as his assistant.
+They advance through the ranks until Sulley becomes a scarer with Mike as his assistant.

-In Monsters, Inc., Sulley and Wazowski operate a station on the titular factory's Scare Floor, where they successfully generate energy with Sulley's scaring ability.
-Wazowski is in a romantic relationship with Celia Mae at this time.
-Throughout the film, Wasowski helps Sulley in his newfound mission to rescue Boo, a human child who sneaks into the factory.
+In Monsters, Inc., Sulley and Mike operate a station on the titular factory's Scare Floor, where they successfully generate energy with Sulley's scaring ability.
+Mike is in a romantic relationship with Celia Mae at this time.
+Throughout the film, Mike helps Sulley in his newfound mission to rescue Boo, a human child who sneaks into the factory.

-While Sulley bonds with Boo, Wazowski is initially more inclined to find any means of getting rid of her.
-Meanwhile, Boggs, who is no longer on good terms with either of them, is concocting a plot to generate more energy using the Scream Extractor, a machine that requires the kidnapping of human children.
-Amidst the chaos resulting from Boo's unknown presence, he discovers that Wazowski knows information about her, and they both agree to return her to a designated location.
-Upon arriving there, mentioning Boggs' involvement makes Sulley hesitant, and while trying to disprove his suspicion, Wazowski gets abducted by Boggs and uncover of his plan.
-Following several further plot events, Sulley and Wazowski successfully return Boo home, expel Boggs to the human world, and prove the orchestration of the scheme by Mr. Waternoose, the company's CEO, to Child Detection Agency (CDA) Agents.
+While Sulley bonds with Boo, Mike is initially more inclined to find any means of getting rid of her.
+Meanwhile, Randall, who is no longer on good terms with either of them, is concocting a plot to generate more energy using the Scream Extractor, a machine that requires the kidnapping of human children.
+Amidst the chaos resulting from Boo's unknown presence, he discovers that Mike knows information about her, and they both agree to return her to a designated location.
+Upon arriving there, mentioning Randall's involvement makes Sulley hesitant, and while trying to disprove his suspicion, Mike gets abducted by Randall and uncover of his plan.
+Following several further plot events, Sulley and Mike successfully return Boo home, expel Randall to the human world, and prove the orchestration of the scheme by Mr. Waternoose, the company's CEO, to Child Detection Agency (CDA) Agents.

-Wazowski is portrayed as a comedian in Tomorrowland at the Magic Kingdom in Walt Disney World Resort attraction, Monsters, Inc. Laugh Floor.
+Mike is portrayed as a comedian in Tomorrowland at the Magic Kingdom in Walt Disney World Resort attraction, Monsters, Inc. Laugh Floor.
 He has made cameo appearances in other Pixar films, such as Finding Nemo (2003) and Cars (2006).